KenKundert/avendesora/doc/advanced.rst

 entry of the one-time password to the browser.
 And finally it adds the *urls* to specify which URL the :ref:`browse command <browse command>` should use.

-It is easy to mimic Google Authenticator.
-Mimicking Authy is more difficult.
+It is easy to mimic *Google Authenticator*.
+Mimicking *Authy* is more difficult.
 To do so, follow `these instructions
 <https://randomoracle.wordpress.com/2017/02/15/extracting-otp-seeds-from-authy>`_.
-Basically, the idea is to install the Authy Chrome app, start it, open the desired account, then back in Chrome open chrome://extensions, select Developer Mode, then click on  'Inspect views: main.html', search for totp function, set break point, then copy the value of the e argument once break point is reached, and copy that 32 digit hexadecimal number to hex_seed in the code below:
+Basically, the idea is to install the *Authy* *Chrome* app, start it, open the desired account, then back in *Chrome* open chrome://extensions, select *Developer Mode*, then click on  'Inspect views: main.html', search for *totp* function, set a break point in that function and wait until it trips, then copy the value of the *e* argument (a 32 digit hexadecimal number) to *hex_seed* in the code below:

 .. code-block:: python